tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 This specification does not define a mechanism for conveying the human-readable names or descriptions of settings.

-A document MAY NOT include the same key in both `readable` and `writable`.
+A document MAY include the same key in both the root object and the `settings` sub-object, but both keys MUST have the same value.

 # Profile registry